FRRouting/frr/doc/user/bgp.rst

 This first issue can be fixed with a more deterministic route selection that ensures routes are ordered by the neighbouring AS during selection.
-:ref:`bgp_deterministic-med`.
+:ref:`bgp-deterministic-med`.
 This may reduce the number of updates as routes are received, and may in some cases reduce routing churn.
 Though, it could equally deterministically produce the largest possible set of updates in response to the most common sequence of received updates.